 In Memory of Gerry Aust

-Gerry Aust, TPSF board member of 17 years and emcee of our annual Teacher of the Year Dinner passed away in August 2017.
+Gerry Aust, TPSF board member of 17 years and emcee of our annual Teacher of the Year Dinner, passed away in August 2017.
 We will miss our beloved friend, dedicated volunteer, and passionate supporter of the Tustin Public Schools Foundation.
-His jovial presence and charismatic personality touched so many people and students here in TUSD and in the community.
+His jovial presence and charismatic personality touched so many in TUSD and in the community.
 Thank you, Gerry!
 We love you!

 TPSF has established the Gerry Aust Memorial Scholarship Fund to honor Gerry's legacy in the Tustin Unified School District.